RayhanaAkterDev/javascript-complete-guide/01-fundamentals/13-conditionals/README.md

 ### 2.4 The `switch` Statement

 - Compares a value against multiple cases and executes matching block.
-- **Remember**: Use break to prevent fall-through to the next case.
+- Use `break` to prevent fall-through between cases.

 ```js
 let day = 3;